top of page

 What is fermenting?

-Fermenting is easy and honestly, it is so much fun!
-Not to mention being fun, fermented foods have good bacteria to help break down complex carbohydrates that you eat.
+Fermenting is easy.
+Fermented foods have good bacteria to help break down complex carbohydrates that you eat.
 This fermenting and metabolizing process results in other substances that are beneficial to your body, too.
-Think about it, when you add a lot of good bacteria it can fight the bad bacteria and in a happy gut world the good wins out.

 Lacto-fermentation requires nothing more than fresh produce, salt, and water because it relies on sugars and bacteria naturally present in these foods.
 While the process is simple, it helps to have the right tools.
 That’s where open and water sealing crocks come into play.